stefanhh0/sodp/README.md

 ```

 For opengapps it is required to obtain three APKs manually and provide them in the APK folder.
-The apks can be obtained from a pixel 10 image e.g. from crosshatch:
+The apks can be obtained from a pixel 10 image e.g. from coral:
 https://developers.google.com/android/images

 Following APKs are required:
 - `$APK/GooglePackageInstaller.apk`
 - `$APK/GooglePermissionControllerPrebuilt.apk`
 - `$APK/SetupWizardPrebuilt.apk`

+To download and extract those three APKs `extract-apks.sh` can be used.